javiersanp/CatAtom2Osm/INSTALL.md

     sudo pip install -r requisites.txt
     sudo make install

+After this, the program is available to run in the terminal.

+    catatom2osm

+It's suggested to run the code in a dedicate folder, for example.

+    cd
+    mkdir catastro
+    cd catastro

+Notes:

 In Debian Jessie when you run "catatom2osm" you will get this error:
 >2017-12-08 15:08:12,559 - ERROR - Required QGIS version 2.10.1 or greater